We’re leading the way in preventative health with senior exercises for balance

 Good balance is an important component of essential activities such as walking, going up and down stairs, and getting in and out of the shower.
 Good balance also prevents falls, which is one of the leading causes of injuries in older adults.
 According to the U.S. Centers for Disease Control and Prevention, more than one out of four older adults fall each year.
 Falls are the primary cause of hip fractures and traumatic brain injuries.

 Once a person falls, they are not only at an increased risk of falling again, they may also develop chronic injuries and poor movement patterns that impact their quality of life.
 “After a fall, individuals usually become fearful of falling and stop doing a lot of the activities they enjoy,” says Meredith Brunk, Legacy Healthcare Services area rehab clinical specialist and occupational therapist.
 “Because they stop doing things, their lifestyle becomes more sedentary.
 As they become less active, they become weaker and the whole cycle continues, because weakness ties to a greater risk for impaired balance and falls.”

-Spectrum Retirement addresses these issues head-on through its comprehensive balance improvement program.
+Spectrum Retirement addresses these issues head-on through its comprehensive program of senior exercises for balance.
 The program goes beyond group classes, although that’s part of the plan.
 It involves identifying residents that want or need support and developing individualized plans that address balance.